stilllearningsoumya/CS60038-AOS-FileSystm-Assignment/README.md

 #### `int fit_to_size(int inumber, int size)`

 Truncates the size of an inode along with its corresponding data blocks and indirect pointer blocks to the specifed size limit.
-Simply put, if a file is larger than the specified size, the extra data is lost.
+Simply put, if a file is larger than the specified size, the extra data is lost from the ending of that file.
 Else, if a file is shorter leave it as it is.

 ## PART C: File and directory structure in SFS